Intracranial tuberculous granuloma

 The epidemiology of patients with tuberculomas is the same as that of other CNS manifestations of tuberculosis (TB) (see CNS tuberculosis).

-A tuberculoma is distinct from a tuberculous abscess in that it demonstrates evidence of granulomatous reaction and caseous necrosis histologically, whereas abscesses do not, their center filled with pus 5,6.
+A tuberculoma is distinct from a tuberculous abscess in that it demonstrates evidence of granulomatous reaction and caseous necrosis histologically.
+In contrast abscesses do not have granulomatous reaction and their centres are filled with pus 5,6.
 Not all tuberculomas, however, have a solid granulomatous core and some may undergo liquefaction 4.
 TB organisms may not necessarily be identified in tuberculomas, whereas they are necessary to make the diagnosis of tuberculous abscess 6.

 On CT, tuberculomas may appear as a round or lobulated nodule with moderate to marked oedema.
 Either solid or ring enhancement is typical post-contrast.
-A central focus of enhancement with ring of peripheral enhancement (the "target sign") is described but is not specific to TB.
+A central focus of calcification with a ring of peripheral enhancement (the "target sign") is described but is not specific to TB 7.
+When calcification is present (minority of cases) it tends to be larger than that calcification seen in neurocysticercosis.

 MRI is the modality of choice in assessing potential tuberculomas which have fairly solid caseous necrosis centrally on the background of granulomatous reaction.
 In some instances however, liquefactive necrosis centrally can occur, and the imaging appearances are then essentially indistinguishable from a tuberculous abscess, which in turn is similar to pyogenic cerebral abscesses 4.